 \section{Some relevant definitions and facts}

-Throughout, $\chi$ stands for a large enough regular cardinal so that any mathematical objects mentioned in the definitions are elements of $\HH(\chi)$ and $\prec^\ast$ stands for a fixed well--order of $\HH(\chi)$.
+Throughout, $\chi$ stands for a regular cardinal large enough so that any mathematical object mentioned in the definitions below is an element of $\HH(\chi)$, and $\prec^\ast$ stands for a fixed well-order of $\HH(\chi)$.
 We recall that we work with an infinite cardinal $\kappa$ such that $\kappa^{<\kappa}=\kappa$.